 Active liver disease.
 Unexplained persistent elevated serum transaminases.
 Pregnancy (Cat.X).
 Nursing mothers.
-Concomitant strong CYP3A4 inhibitors (eg, itraconazole, ketoconazole, posaconazole, HIV protease inhibitors, boceprevir, telaprevir, erythromycin, clarithromycin, telithromycin, nefazodone).
+Concomitant strong CYP3A4 inhibitors (eg, itraconazole, ketoconazole, posaconazole, voriconazole, HIV protease inhibitors, boceprevir, telaprevir, clarithromycin, telithromycin, nefazodone), erythromycin.

-Discontinue if myopathy, elevated CPK levels occur; suspend if a predisposition to development of renal failure secondary to rhabdomyolysis develops.
+Discontinue if myopathy suspected or elevated CPK levels occur; suspend if a predisposition to development of renal failure secondary to rhabdomyolysis develops.
 Monitor liver function before starting therapy and repeat as clinically indicated.
+Interrupt therapy if serious hepatic injury and/or hyperbilirubinemia, or jaundice occurs.
 History of liver disease.
 Alcoholism.
 Homozygous familial hypercholesterolemia.

 See Contraindications.
 Increased risk of myopathy with strong CYP3A4 inhibitors.
-May be potentiated by voriconazole, ranolazine; consider dose adjustment of lovastatin.
 Avoid gemfibrozil, cyclosporine, grapefruit juice >1 quart daily.
-Caution with, other fibrates, macrolides, niacin (≥1g/day), colchicine.
+Caution with other fibrates, niacin (≥1g/day), colchicine, ranolazine (lovastatin dose adjustment may be needed).
 Monitor oral anticoagulants.
-Inhibition of endogenous steroid production with spironolactone, ketoconazole, cimetidine.
+Inhibition of endogenous steroid production with spironolactone, cimetidine.

 This product was formerly named Altocor.